Why the Unplanned Movie Is Necessary but Not Enough

 It is estimated that 2 out of 3 single mothers are not attending a local church, currently.
 Many cite fear of judgment, feeling that they don’t belong, or a pastor’s focus on married couples, as some of the reasons why.
 Once we save a child via a pregnancy crisis center or caring conversation with a friend, what is the next step?
 Where do you send her?
 How does she get the care and tools necessary to thrive long-term?
 How do you support her?
 What about when the child is now five and the mother is overwhelmed and exhausted?

 While I whole-heartedly agree that adoption ministry is necessary and gives hurting and confused women a viable option that assists in saving children, I submit to you that single mothers’ ministry is just as necessary.
-I have many personal friends in the adoption ministry space, many who are adoptive mothers themselves.
+I have many personal friends in the adoption ministry space, many of who are adoptive mothers themselves.
 And they all would agree that single mother ministry is a vital part of the pro-life movement.
 The more tools we can place in our arsenal, the better.

 It is important that single mothers know that the church will walk with them through the care of their child over the long haul.
 They must understand, should they choose life, that the church will not pretend they don’t exist in a year.
 Make no mistake.
 Single mothers’ ministries are not condoning unwed pregnancy.
 Single mother’s ministries do not advocate for divorce and encourage women to become single mothers.
-That is no more true than a drug addiction ministry promoting and supporting drug use.
+That is no more true than a drug addiction ministry, promoting and supporting drug use.
 Single mother’s ministries simply meet an existing need to minister to women where they are.
 It reaches into the depths of a hurting family that is overwhelmed with financial strain, parenting stress, and emotional weight and says, “We see you.
 We love you.
 You are welcome here.”
 It shows, in a practical way, the love of Jesus and the peace he offers that the world cannot.

-While I often say that I would love for all babies to be born to two-parent homes and for marriages to never fail and spouses to never die and dads to never be incarcerated or killed in the line of duty, the reality is approximately 22 million children are being raised by single mothers in the United States today.
+While I often say that I would love for all babies to be born to two-parent homes and for marriages never to fail and spouses never to die and dads to never be incarcerated or killed in the line of duty, the reality is approximately 22 million children are being raised by single mothers in the United States today.
 We must be on the front lines of the pro-life movement.
 And we must simultaneously be on the front lines of meeting people where they are, including single mothers raising children alone.

-Post-abortive care to hurting women is so necessary and churches should be leading in this arena.
-We must be light carriers and hope givers, when a woman’s world is crumbling and falling apart.
+Post-abortive care to hurting women is so necessary, and churches should be leading in this arena.
+We must be light carriers and hope givers when a woman’s world is crumbling and falling apart.
 Adoption services and ministries are likewise critical in communities and a necessary part of ministry to the body of Christ.
 As we look for ways to save babies, adoption into loving and caring homes should absolutely be part of the dialogue.
-But, why, do churches still continue to shy away from single moms’ ministry, as if somehow single mothers should be forever thrown to the wolves to figure this thing called life out alone.
+But, why do churches still continue to shy away from single moms’ ministry, as if somehow single mothers should be forever thrown to the wolves to figure this thing called life out alone?
 This is the very reason I founded The Life of a Single Mom, more than a decade ago.
 For those who haven’t yet considered single mothers’ ministry because it simply hasn’t come to mind, this is for you.
-I pray you will consider the hurting women sitting just outside the walls of your church who is desperate for the hope you can offer her through Christ.
+I pray you will consider the hurting women sitting just outside the walls of your church, who is desperate for the hope you can offer her through Christ.

 The Life of a Single Mom Ministries is blessed and honored by the hundreds of churches throughout the United States who have stepped up to the line of duty and launched single mothers’ programs to meet the needs of her family.
 A church with a single moms’ ministry has a 58% higher chance of reaching and retaining single mothers from the community.
 Did you know that 65% of single moms’ who connect to a single moms’ ministry attend for more than 6 months?
 Thank you to those churches who get it.
 Thank you to those churches who have said yes, year after year, to host single moms’ Christmas parties and holiday outreaches and mentoring programs for their children.
 Thank you to the churches who have seen single moms’ ministry as a critical part of their pro-life stance.
 Does your church currently have a single mothers’ program?
 Does it offer parenting encouragement, financial education classes, networking opportunities, and spiritual growth?
 Effective single moms’ ministry goes beyond a one-time event or 6-week class.
 Single moms’ ministry is about assisting single mothers in raising their children up in the way they should go.
-If you go to a church that does not have a viable single moms program or the one you currently have could use some help, please let us help you.
+If you go to a church that does not have a viable single mom’s program or the one you currently have could use some help, please let us help you.
 We’d be honored to do so.

 Jennifer Maggio is an award-winning author and speaker, whose personal journey through homelessness, abuse, and multiple teen pregnancies is leaving audiences around the globe riveted.
 At 19, Maggio was pregnant for the fourth time, living in government housing on food stamps and welfare.
 She shares with great openness, her pain, mistakes, and journey to find hope in Christ.
 She ultimately became an 11-time Circle of Excellence winner in Corporate America.
 While a vocal advocate for abstinence, and sustaining today’s marriages, Maggio recognizes that single parenthood exists and is passionate about seeing these parents thrive.
 She left her corporate successes behind to launch a global initiative to see single moms living a life of total freedom from financial failures, parenting woes, and emotional issues.
 Her passion is contagious, and her story has been used to inspire thousands around the globe.
 Today, Jennifer works to ensure that no single mom walks alone as the founder of the national profit, The Life of a Single Mom.
 For more information and resources, visit the website HERE.